 This course serves as an introduction to the theoretical background of international relations and politics.
-Delegates will examine a range of historical topics about international relations in trade, finance, and political institutions which it is possible to explore the behaviour of states of international organisations.APPLY NOW
+Delegates will examine a range of historical topics about international relations in trade, finance, and political institutions which helps explore the behaviour of states of international organisations.APPLY NOW

 About This Programme

-You can attend for 2, 4, 6, or even 8 weeks.
+You can attend for 2, 4, 6, or 8 weeks.
 Each week, you can select a different course (see below).

 Summer Session 2: 19 July – 01 August 2020

-Summer Session 4: 13 August – 26 August 2017
+Summer Session 4: 16 August – 29 August 2020

 This is an open enrolment course, we recommend applicants to have prior knowledge or strong interest in the subject/course they are enrolling in.

-In addition to lectures given, this course also includes various extra-curricular activities such as social events & spare-time activities, visits to businesses and institutions in London, and excursions to famous places and historical landmarks.
+In addition to lectures given, this course also includes various extra-curricular activities such as social events & leisure activities and excursions to famous places and historical landmarks.

 Learn more about Programme Information.